lydiaYchen/PerfEvaluation-IN4215/README.md

 <!-- /vscode-markdown-toc --><!-- vscode-markdown-toc -->

-# IN4215 <!-- omit in toc -->
+# QPEC <!-- omit in toc -->

-This repository contains the materials of the **IN4215: MSc Quantitative Methods of Performance Evaluation for Computing systems** course running in 20119/20 at TU Delft (Q1).
+This repository contains the materials of the ** MSc Quantitative Methods of Performance Evaluation for Computing systems** course running in 2023/24 at UNINE (Fall).

 ##  1. <a name='Importantlinks'></a>Important links